Corionis/ELS/artifacts/document/ideas.md

 ## Assumptions
- * The exact locations of the contents of each library is not known at the beginning of a VolMonger run.
+ * The exact locations of the contents of each library is not known at the beginning of a VolMunger run.
  * A directory of only one collection or the other will be modified between mongings.
-   - If a volmonger.json exists on both it is a conflict
+   - If a volmunger.json exists on both it is a conflict
    - Conflicts are logged for re-run
  * To monge two operational systems will require one to use a collection file for the target system configured from